When I Was Young (song)

-"When I Was Young" is a song released in early 1967 by Eric Burdon and The Animals; it was written by five of the band members – Eric Burdon (vocals), Barry Jenkins (drums), John Weider (guitar/violin), Vic Briggs (guitar), and Danny McCulloch (bass) – and was the first release to feature this lineup.
+"When I Was Young" is a song released in March 1967 by Eric Burdon and the Animals; it was written by five of the band members – Eric Burdon (vocals), John Weider (guitar/violin), Vic Briggs (guitar), Danny McCulloch (bass), and Barry Jenkins (drums) – and was the first release to feature this lineup.
 It charted in Australia, peaking at No. 2 and staying 4 weeks there.
 Later, it hit No. 10 on the Canadian RPM chart, No. 15 in the United States, and No. 9 in the Netherlands.
-The song has been covered by many punk rock and heavy metal bands.

-Background
+Background and Recording

 This somewhat autobiographical song tells about Burdon's father, who was a soldier during tough times, as well as young Eric's adventures - including his first cigarette at 10, to his meeting his first love at 13.
 The final verse shows his disillusionment with society:

 This song is noted for its Indian riff, played by an electric guitar and a violin.
-It is also distinctive for its introduction, which featured a heavily distorted guitar's whammy bar descent from E to D. This song begins in E Minor, and ends in G Minor.
-The B-Side "A Girl Named Sandoz" is named after the drug company that invented LSD.
+It is also distinctive for its introduction, which featured a heavily distorted guitar's whammy bar descent from E to D. The song begins in E Minor and ends in G Minor.

+The group recorded "When I Was Young" in December 1966 at Barnes studio in London, with Tom Wilson in the producer's seat.
+It was the first song recorded by the new band although earlier sessions in September 1966 using studio musicians would be released as an album in March 1967 called Eric Is Here and credited to Eric Burdon & The Animals.
+The B-side "A Girl Named Sandoz" would be recorded in early February 1967 in New York City, and is named after the Swiss drug company that invented and manufactured LSD.
+"When I Was Young" was first premiered on The Mike Douglas Show on February 21, with the band miming to the song and "See See Rider".

 In time, it was utilized in a German TV commercial.
-In the early 1980s Burdon began to mention, at the end of the song, many stars who had died.
+In early 1980s live shows Burdon began to mention, at the end of the song, many stars who had died.